aurelia/binding/doc/article/en-US/binding-observable-properties.md

   </source-code>
 </code-listing>

+> Info
-Note that you do not have to check if `newValue` and `oldValue` are different.
+> You do not have to check if `newValue` and `oldValue` are different.
 The change handler will not be called if you assign a value that the property already has.

-If you do not want to use the conventions, you can define another name for the change handler by setting the `changeHandler` property of the `@observable` decorator:
+If you do not want to use the convention, you can define the callback name for the change handler by setting the `changeHandler` property of the `@observable` decorator:

 <code-listing heading="Observable Properties">
   <source-code lang="ES 2015">
     import { observable, decorators } from 'aurelia-framework';

     export const Car = decorators(
       observable({ name: 'color', changeHandler: 'myChangeHandler' })
     ).on(class {
       color = 'blue';

       myChangeHandler(newValue, oldValue) {